BHBarlow/Grimoire/README.md

 Calibre-Web, Kavita, and Komga all serve files well, but none of them search book contents.
 Calibre itself has FTS5 indexing but locks it in the desktop app.
-Grimoire is the missing piece: an Obsidian-style search bar over a shelf of PDFs and EPUBs.
+I wanted to make Grimoire to be the missing piece.

 ## Features

 - [ ] Per-page full-text search across PDFs (EPUBs catalogued for download only)
 - [ ] Ranked results (BM25) with highlighted snippets
 - [ ] Deep links into pdf.js at the matching page
-- [ ] Idempotent indexer — hash-based, safe to re-run
+- [ ] Idempotent indexer - hash-based, safe to re-run
 - [ ] OPDS feed
 - [ ] OCR pass for scanned books
 - [ ] Semantic search via sqlite-vec